 Zero-risk policy: A policy of complete disengagement and interruption of any activity with a state, entity or individual under sanctions or under the risk of sanctions, which is adopted by a company or other entity out of fear of possible negative repercussions.
 A conduct which often bypasses more thorough and often costly due diligence procedures.

-Humanitarian carve-outs: Exceptions, exemptions and derogations that are specified in unilateral sanctions programs in order to facilitate the continued flow of goods and services of a humanitarian nature.
-They are often characterized by complex and vague wordings, as well as costly or lengthy approval procedures that deter their use, undermine their effectiveness, while at the same time may exacerbate over-compliance and de-risking.
+Humanitarian carve-outs: Exceptions, exemptions and derogations that are specified in unilateral coercive measures including sanctions programs in order to facilitate the continued flow of goods and services of a humanitarian nature.
+Humanitarian exceptions are exploited as cover to justify and legitimize unilateral sanctions.
+They are often characterized by complex and vague wordings, utilizing the complexities of domestic laws and regulations, as well as well as costly or lengthy approval procedures that deter their use, undermine their effectiveness, while at the same time may exacerbate over-compliance and de-risking.

-Businesses (business enterprises): banks and other financial institutions, local, national and transnational corporations, state owned or privately held, family owned or public listed.
+Businesses (business enterprises): banks and other financial institutions, including local, national and transnational corporations, state owned or privately held, family owned or public listed.

 Scope of application

-States, groups of states and regional organizations, their organs and institutions should apply the Guiding Principles, also when acting to implement sanctions of the UN Security Council, in order to avoid the occurrence of unlawful unilateral coercive measures, or over-compliance, and to mitigate negative effects of any sanctions and similar restrictive measures – both those already imposed as well as those planned to be imposed – on human rights of individuals and people.
+States, international organizations, groups of states and regional organizations, their organs and institutions should apply the Guiding Principles, also when acting to implement sanctions of the UN Security Council, in order to avoid the occurrence of unlawful unilateral coercive measures, or over-compliance, and to mitigate negative effects of any sanctions and similar restrictive measures – both those already imposed as well as those planned to be imposed – on human rights of individuals and people.

 The Guiding Principles apply to all business enterprises, including transnational corporations regardless of their scale, economic sector, place of operation, place of incorporation and headquarters, corporate structure, and applicable jurisdiction.

-The Guiding Principles are applicable to the United Nations and its organs, agencies, other international intergovernmental organizations and nongovernmental organizations, donors, humanitarian organizations and missions.
+The Guiding Principles are applicable to the United Nations international organizations and its organs, agencies, other international intergovernmental organizations and nongovernmental organizations, donors, humanitarian organizations and missions.

 Nothing in these Guiding Principles should be read as limiting or undermining any legal obligations a State may have undertaken or be subject to under international law with regards to human rights.